Mews Data Processing Addendum

-To enable data transfer from/to third countries to/from European Union/European Economic Area, the Standard Contractual Clauses (Schedule No. 1 to this Addendum) are hereby incorporated into this Addendum and shall form as inseparable part of hereof.
+To enable data transfer from/to third countries to/from European Union/European Economic Area, the Standard Contractual Clauses are hereby incorporated by reference into this Addendum and form an integral part of this Addendum as follows:

 8.1 Partner agrees that any Authorised User of Partner may be contacted and shall be entitled to receive any communication in relation to this Addendum.